327qabot/Information-1/Project/A5_web.md

 ### Creating and Running Test Cases

 1. Now divide the front-end test cases (with features R4, R5, R6) you created at A1, and assign each team member the test cases to be created and ran locally.
-There seems to be a lot of test cases, but it just involves a lot of copy-and-paste if you get one working from the beginning.
 Again, each team member should be working on their branch and later merge to master after passing all the checks.

 1. So the test cases we created at A1 so far only test the front-end.